-With your first dispatch, you will become a registered apprentice with the State of Oregon via Oregon Labor & Industry.
+With your first dispatch, you will become a registered apprentice with the State of Oregon via the Bureau of Labor & Industry (BOLI).
 Your progress will be regularly monitored by your committee and reported to the State until you've completed the terms of your Apprenticeship Agreement and earned your Journey Worker Certification.

 Read this handbook carefully and if you have questions call us at 503-256-7300.
-Once you've read and understood everything in this book, sign, detach and submit the Acknowledgment of Handbook on the back page.

-On Behalf of your Oregon-Columbia Laborer JATC,
+On Behalf of your Oregon-Columbia Masons JATC,